AlexanderTyutin/dnsblcheck.sh/README.md

 # dnsblcheck.sh
-Bash script for checking list of IP addresses against DNSBL.TYUTIN.NET
+Bash script for checking a list of IP addresses against DNSBL.TYUTIN.NET